netresearch/dhl-sdk-api-location-finder/README.md

-# DHL Standortsuche Deutschland API SDK
+# DHL Location Finder API SDK

-The *DHL Standortsuche Deutschland* API SDK package offers an interface to the *DHL Standortsuche Deutschland API* services.
+The DHL Location Finder API SDK package offers an interface to the *DHL Standortsuche*.

-Use this SDK to get a list of DHL parcel stations, postal offices, and "Paketboxen" around a given address or a set of coordinates.
+Use this SDK to get a list of DHL Paketboxes, parcel stations, and postal offices around a given address or a set of coordinates.

+The SDK currently uses the *DHL Standortsuche Deutschland API* to retrieve locations, although this may change in a future version.
-You can find developer documentation for this API here: <https://entwickler.dhl.de/group/ep/wsapis/standortsuche>
+You can find developer documentation for the *DHL Standortsuche Deutschland API* at <https://entwickler.dhl.de/group/ep/wsapis/standortsuche>

 ## Requirements